smurthys/smurthys.github.io/engagement.md

 the right speaker if I do not have expertise in the desired topic.)

 PS: At first glance, it might seem like the prescribed curriculum already covers some of the topics listed.
-However, my presentations cover modern material and discuss many finer aspects the curriculum does not address.
-Also, presentations include real-life examples and employ current tools and processes.
-They also include thought-proviking exercises for the audience.
+However, my presentations cover **modern material** and discuss several finer aspects the curriculum does not.
+Also, presentations include real-life examples and employ **modern tools and processes**.
+They also include **thought-provoking** exercises for the audience.
+I even provide feedback to anyone who sends me their solutions to exercises.

 Rest assured I carefully select topics and am confident they add significant educational value.
 (I am open to public evaluations of my material to test this assertions.)
-I advise against brushing off the topics simply because the words in the title are similar to those in a curricular topic.
+I advise against brushing off the topics simply because the title words are similar to those in a curricular topic.
 At least, please check with me prior to forming an opinion.

 #### Professional development